Fo Guang Shan Temple, Auckland: Main Buddha hall

 The main Buddha hall contains a single large Chinese-style statue of the Buddha Gautama in Calling the Earth to Witness pose.
 On the walls are thousands of bas-relief Buddha images.

 Exhibition hall/Art gallery

 Adjacent to the Buddha Hall is an exhibition hall.
 Exhibits are often, though not always, works of art about Buddhism, such as paintings, calligraphy and woven art.
 Several exhibits are shown throughout the year with each exhibit lasting for a few months but sometimes there are special exhibitions of a shorter duration.
 Occasionally, there will be activities for children, such as calligraphy writing during a calligraphy exhibition.
+Artworks can be viewed on the temples website.

 Exhibitions by local artists are also held, such as the late 2019 - early 2020 exhibition by Dean Buchanan inspired by bicycling through the Waitākere Ranges.

 The exhibition hall is open slightly shorter hours than the rest of the temple grounds.
 (As of 2022, the hall is open from 10 am to 2 pm, while the rest of temple is open from 9 am to 3 pm.)
 Entry is free.

+Chinese School

+The Fo Guang Shan Temple has had a Chinese school for 13 years.
+There are 20 classes, hosting in total roughly 300 students.
+The school teaches traditional Chinese, simplified Chinese, Pre-school Chinese, adult Chinese, mathematics, finger arithmetic and drawing.